Frequently Asked Questions

 If not, then use or set up another free email address for the course (e.g. ….@gmail) and use that email address at the time of enrolling/registering.

-All professional qualifications in UK (enabling you to work hands on with horses) are examined as practical exams.
-The Lingfield courses are distance learning only, used alone therefore they cannot provide a professional qualification.
+No. All professional qualifications in UK (enabling you to work hands on with horses) are examined as practical assessments (used to be called exams).
+The Lingfield courses are distance learning only, nor are we a BHS Approved Riding Centre – we do not have horses here.
+This means our courses cannot provide a professional qualification.

-We offer courses specifically related to preparing candidates for the exam day for 2 professional exams: the BHS Stage 1 and the BHS Preliminary Teach Test Certificate exam.
+We offer courses specifically related to preparing candidates for the assessments for the BHS Stage 1 and the BHS Preliminary Teach Test Certificate exam.

-Our Levels 1 & 2 – (and therefore the Intermediate Diplomas) provide the majority of the theory knowledge on which those taking professional Stage 1 & 2 exams would be questioned. (i.e. the 2 units which are questioned orally in these exams).
+Our Levels 1 & 2 – (and therefore the Intermediate Diplomas) provide the majority of the theory knowledge on which those taking professional Stage 1 & 2 qualifications would be questioned.

 From as early as 1999, the BHS provided a link from their training/education section directly to our website as a provider of quality distance learning courses and their Horse Owner’s Certificates.